 2. Frosty Waterfall Hikes

 There is something magical about a frozen waterfall - and luckily Kelowna is surrounded by beautiful waterfall hikes.
 If you appreciate the more moderate terrain, try Hardy Falls.
 It's well maintained, 2 km long path leads you to a viewing platform where you can enjoy the falls.
-For a more strenuous hike, try Bear Creek Provincial Park, Crawford Falls (also called Canyon Falls Park), or Christie Falls.
+For a more strenuous hike, try Bear Creek Provincial Park, or Crawford Falls (also called Canyon Falls Park).

 3. Nordic Escapes